-The problem with gain is that it brings noise with it.
+The problem with gain is that it brings the noise up with it.
 Generally speaking, more gain means more noise – although what’s really happening is that the preamplifier is amplifying the noise that comes from its input circuit plus the noise that comes from the microphone, so the more gain you use the more audible the overall noise becomes.
-We’ll look further into that when we look at EIN below (see ‘Preamplifier Noise’)…
+[We look further into that when we look at EIN in the ‘Noise 2’ installment of this series…]

-Minimising noise from the microphone preamplifier starts by choosing a microphone that can deliver a healthy signal level: high enough that it does not require so much gain from the preamplifier that it becomes noisy, but not so high that it overloads the input circuit of the microphone preamplifier or downstream devices and causes distortion.
+Minimising noise from the microphone preamplifier starts by choosing a microphone that can deliver a healthy signal level: high enough that it does not require so much gain from the preamplifier that the noise becomes audible, but not so high that it overloads the input circuit of the microphone preamplifier or downstream devices and causes distortion.

 If you’ve got the gain turned all the way down to minimum and still have a high signal level then there’s a risk of distortion; if the sound is not already obviously distorting, it’s possible that the incoming signal level is on the borderline where distortion does not occur during the sound check or rehearsal, but does occur during the excitement of the performance when levels are a dB or so higher.